My TTL CPU

 My idea

-Then I had a brain wave: instead of reading n bits parallel, I would read them one by one bytewise (= 8 bits) from memory, store each byte in a latch and once all bytes had been loaded, I would activate the latches and all needed functions would be performed at that moment.
-The big advantage: just one ROM needed for (in this case) a 24 bits instruction code.
+For quite some time I wanted to build my own processor but so far the designs were too complex, mainly due to the Instruction Decoder.
+I had thought about building such a "Barrel organ processor" as well but I didn't like the idea of having a n-bits wide data bus because it meant that I needed a lot of parallel ROMs and RAMs to be able to run any program.Then I had a brain wave: instead of reading n bits parallel, I would read them one by one bytewise (= 8 bits) from memory, store each byte in a latch and once all bytes had been loaded, I would activate the latches and all needed functions would be performed at that moment.
+The big advantage: just one ROM or RAM needed for (in this case) a 24 bits instruction code.

 But now the weird fact: how many bits is this processor?
 The actual data it can handle is only 8 bits.
 But the size of its opcode is 24 bits.
-Then I considered this: if I had designed like the Z3, I would have needed a byte of 32 bits.
+Then I considered this: if I had designed it like the Z4, I would have needed a byte of 32 bits.
 So, a 32-bitter it is.

 What I said above about changing/improving this type of processor is also valid for this one.
 Once I have built it, I have to stick with it.